Yellowstone National Park: Volcanism

-The volcanism of Yellowstone is believed to be linked to the somewhat older volcanism of the Snake River plain.
-Yellowstone is thus the active part of a hotspot that has moved northeast over time.
+The volcanism of Yellowstone is believed to be linked to the somewhat older volcanism of the Snake River Plain.
+Yellowstone is thus the active part of a hotspot that the North American Plate has moved over in a southwest direction over time.
 The origin of this hotspot volcanism is disputed.
-One theory holds that a mantle plume has caused the Yellowstone hotspot to migrate northeast, while another theory explains migrating hotspot volcanism as the result of the fragmentation and dynamics of the subducted Farallon Plate in Earth's interior.
+One theory holds that a mantle plume has caused the Yellowstone hotspot to migrate, while another theory explains migrating hotspot volcanism as the result of the fragmentation and dynamics of the subducted Farallon Plate in Earth's interior.